crimeraaa/dst-customcmds/README.md

 Allows you to choose Creative Mode for all players.
 `c_creativeon()` always, well, activates it for everybody on the shard.
 `c_creativeoff()` deactivates it.
 `c_creativeall()` toggles between on and off.
-This may cause some confusion if some folks went up from a different shard after this command was called.
+It uses a local variable `switcharoo1` to toggle, so it is independent of any one player's creative mode boolean.
+You can input `true` or `false` to specifically set it if you'd like as well.

 ## Godmode Commands